WombleWoo7547/SICB/README.md

 # Super Intense CPU Benchmark
-Using JS and randomness, stress your CPU!
+Using JS and sorting algerithms, stress your CPU!